• Skip to main content

 Instructions

-• Rub the grated ginger and salt onto both sides of the pork chops.
+• Rub 30 grams ginger and ¼ teaspoon salt onto both sides of 400 grams pork rib chops.
 Cover and refrigerate for at least an hour to marinate.

 Marinating pork chops in ginger to make shogayaki.

-• To make the sauce, combine the sake, soy sauce, and honey in a bowl.
+• To make the sauce, combine 2 tablespoons sake, 2 tablespoons soy sauce, and 1 tablespoons honey in a bowl.

 Mixing ginger pork sauce in a bowl.